Permission to use, copy,

 complex Precision: 1.03

-precisioncore: 1.20 -- Dont forget to include this cpp file in your project file when compiling the code.
-Also note this was originally developed and compiled with Microsoft Visual c++ version 10.
+precisioncore: 1.36 -- Dont forget to include this cpp file in your project file when compiling the code.
+Also note this was compiled with Microsoft Visual Studio c++ Express 2015.
 But should be easily portable to other environments.

 A special thanks to Stephen Gertsch who improve the documentation dramatically.